 Before I finally made the switch, people would ask me, “Are you OK?
 You’re not your cheerful self” to things like, “Are you sleeping and eating well?
 You look tired.”
-I didn’t think my frustration and stress was visible, but I couldn’t fool anyone around me.
+I didn’t think my frustration and stress were visible, but I couldn’t fool anyone around me.

 Now as a professional career coach, I can hear the same self-doubt, disappointment, and confusion come across when I listen to my friends rant about how difficult it is to get interviews and offers.
 I have always surrounded myself with positive people, so their voiced frustrations are not taken lightly.
 The job search process can be a grueling one, I get it.

-So, here’s my open letter to frustrated job seeking friends everywhere.
+So, here’s my open letter to frustrated job-seeking friends everywhere.

 11 Lessons & Tips to Follow if You’re a Discouraged Jobseeker

 You have every right to feel frustrated and annoyed, lost and confused.
 The recruiting process is archaic and broken.
 Unfortunately, bias still remains and sometimes companies don’t even know what they want when they post a job.
 They can interview hundreds of candidates and still not make a decision because the hiring committee isn’t on the same page.
 Alternatively, they could post a job and already have a candidate in their pocket.
 But to show they have ‘considered’ other candidates out there, they will entertain a few interviews before rolling out the official offer.